 D. Number of NIDDK Training (T32) Award Slots by Fiscal Year*

-Figures 12 A-D demonstrate that NIDDK’s commitment to training and developing the careers of the next generation of scientists remains strong.
-Figure 12 A shows that overall support of training and career development programs has increased since 2003 and that the slight deceleration of T awards support was offset by an increase in support of F awards (by design).
-Figures 12 B and D illustrate that the numbers of NIDDK T awards and associated training slots have remained relatively stable.
-Figure 12 C shows that while the numbers of NIDDK K08 (Mentored Clinical Scientist Development Award) awards decreased from 2003 to 2011, the numbers of K01 (Mentored Research Scientist Development Award) and K23 (Mentored Patient-Oriented Research Career Development Award) have increased.
-NIDDK will continue to monitor carefully its training and career development programs to ensure appropriate balance.
+Figures 14 A-D demonstrate that NIDDK’s commitment to training and developing the careers of the next generation of scientists remains strong.
+Figure 14 A shows that overall support of training and career development programs has increased since 2003 and that the slight deceleration of T awards support was offset by an increase in support of F awards (by design).
+Figures 14 B and D illustrate that the numbers of NIDDK T awards and associated training slots have remained relatively stable.
+Figure 14 C shows that while the numbers of NIDDK K08 (Mentored Clinical Scientist Development Award) awards decreased from 2003 to 2012, the numbers of K01 (Mentored Research Scientist Development Award) and K23 (Mentored Patient-Oriented Research Career Development Award) have increased.
+NIDDK will continue to monitor carefully its training and career development programs to ensure appropriate balance. *Please note that T32 awards made in FY 2012 continue into FY 2013.
+The total numbers of T32 slots are reported at the end of the award period.
+Therefore the FY 2012 information on T32 slots will not be available until sometime in FY 2014.